 At any one time we have teams surveying important species on nature reserves, delivering tailored conservation actions for species, advising partners on how to deliver more for nature on land and at sea, number crunching and mapping or working with funders to generate financial support our work – to name but a few.
 Together these actions add up to help shape a world where nature can thrive.

-We’ll be using our Action for Nature blog to share our stories – big and small – about how we’re working to secure a future for species and habitats in the UK and further afield.
+We’ll be using this blog to share our stories – big and small – about how we’re working to secure a future for species and habitats in the UK and further afield.

 You'll hear how we're working to secure a future for species in need of help, such as the little tern Sterna albifrons, as well as many other projects in the UK and across the world. © Ben Andrew (rspb-images.com).